WolframResearch/LibraryLinkUtilities/docs/modules/functions.rst

 Similarly, there is one ``MArgument`` to store the result of your library function that you want to return to the Wolfram Language.
 You must also remember that some types of arguments need special treatment, for example you must call ``UTF8String_disown`` on string arguments to avoid memory leaks.

 Developers who are no familiar with this part of LibraryLink are encouraged to consult the `official guide <https://reference.wolfram.com/language/LibraryLink/tutorial/LibraryStructure.html#606935091>`_ before reading on.

-LLU hides all those implementation details in the :cpp:class:`MArgumentManager<LLU::MArgumentManager>` class.
+:term:`LLU` hides all those implementation details in the :cpp:class:`MArgumentManager<LLU::MArgumentManager>` class.
 You still need to know what the actual argument types are but you can now extract arguments using member functions like :cpp:func:`getInteger<LLU::MArgumentManager::getInteger>`, :cpp:func:`getString<LLU::MArgumentManager::getString>` etc. and set the resulting value with :cpp:func:`set<LLU::MArgumentManager::set>` without worrying about memory management.

-Examples
+Example
 ================

 Write a library function that adds two integers.
 First thing you need to do is to create an instance of :cpp:class:`MArgumentManager<LLU::MArgumentManager>`